Code42Cate/electron-build-script/README.md

 Edit some variables to fit your environment/needs:
   - dist folder (line 6)
-  - source folder list (line 14)
-  - javascript-obfuscator config (line 19 to 24)
+  - javascript-obfuscator config (lines 26-30)
-  - dev dependencies (line 31)
+  - dev dependencies (line 37)

-Run it with: `npm run build win mac linux`
-And it will try to build for all 3 platforms, if it's possible (Only on mac AFAIK)
+Run it with: `npm run build js/ classes/ --win --mac --linux` And it will try to build for all 3 platforms, if it's possible (Only on mac AFAIK)